 Yes.
 We are a 501(c)(3) charity and your donation is 100% tax deductible.

 When we purchase a portfolio of medical debt, we abolish debt for individuals who:

 - Earn less than 2x the federal poverty level (varies by state, family size).

 - Debts are 5 percent or more of annual income.

 We only buy debt that has been pre-qualified by our partners to meet at least one of these criteria.

 We never collect on debt we purchase, only relieve it.

 No. With your help, we abolish medical debt permanently.
 Recipients have no adverse tax consequences, obligations, or strings attached.

-Due to HIPAA laws, RIP Medical Debt cannot disclose the names of the debt relief beneficiaries.
+Due to HIPAA laws, RIP Medical Debt cannot disclose the names, contact information or any other specific details of the debt relief beneficiaries.

 RIP Medical Debt cannot relieve debt by individual request.